 - Engineering: GD can be used to design lightweight, high-performance structures, such as aircraft and automotive parts, or to optimise the performance of mechanical systems, such as pumps and turbines.

-- Product Design: Generative design can be used to design consumer products, such as furniture and household goods, optimising for factors such as ergonomics, materials, and manufacturing processes.
+- Product Design: GD can be used to design consumer products, such as furniture and household goods, optimising for factors such as ergonomics, materials, and manufacturing processes.

 - Manufacturing: GD can optimise the production process, reduce waste, increase efficiency, and improve product quality.